padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 ```

 Normalise data
-Data normalisation is maing the data values to be in a range, e.g., 0-1.
-Ideally in machine learning, the data to be classified must be normalised, especially if the data variables are different units of measurement/dimension.
-If the data is not normalised it may affect the classification/prediction results.
+Data normalisation is 'forcing' the data values to be in a certain range, e.g., 0-1.
+Ideally in machine learning, the data to be classified must be normalised, especially if the data variables are of different units of measurement.
+If the data is not normalised it may affect the classification or prediction results.
 Given the image file is large it is not possible to normalise this data within EE as you may run out of server space.
 Thus, the data is not normalised.

 ### Training Data

 Field visits to collect reference data for the classes are ideal and important for classification tasks.
-However, sometimes for many reasons, it is not possible to have ground reference to validate image classification.
+However, sometimes for many reasons, it is not possible to have ground reference data to validate image classification.
 Other methods can be used to obtain reference data for the classification.
 One of such methods is using higher resolution images.
 This approach is explored here as the reference classes would be obtained from high resolution Google satellite imagery.

 Creating Reference Classes